Learning Against Distributional Uncertainty: On the Trade-off Between Robustness and Specificity: Applications and Experiments

-We conduct 100 independent trials.
-For each independent trial, 4/5 of the images are randomly selected to train the model and the remaining 1/5 images are used for testing.
-The total sample sizes are 15\,170, 13\,966, and 13\,782 for the binary problems of 1 vs 7, 3 vs 8, and 4 vs 9, respectively.
+It can be derived from \eqref{eq:solution-BDR-wasserstein} and \cite[Cor.~15]{shafieezadeh2019regularization} that the BDR formulation is a linear program; see Appendix \ref{append:bdr-form-svm} for technical details.
+We conduct 100 independent trials, in each of which, 80\% of the images are randomly selected to train the model and the remaining 20\% images are used for testing.
 For BDR, we choose $\beta$ from $\{0.3, 0.5, 0.7\}$.
-For BDR and DRO, the radius $\epsilon$ is chosen from $\{a \times 10^{-b} ~|~ a = 1,\cdots,9, b = 4,3,2\}$ and $\kappa$ is chosen from $\{0.1, 0.25, 0.5, 0.75\}$.
+For BDR and DRO, radius $\epsilon$ is chosen from $\{a \times 10^{-b} ~|~ a = 1,\cdots,9, b = 4,3,2\}$ and $\kappa$ is chosen from $\{0.1, 0.25, 0.5, 0.75\}$.
+The results are shown in Fig. \ref{fig:fig1}.

-The results of the three problems are very similar.
-Take the binary problem of 1 vs 7 as an example (the figures for the problems of 3 vs 8 and 4 vs 9 are deferred to Appendix \ref{append:experiments-figures}), it can be observed in Figure \ref{fig:fig1b} that the performance of BDR and DRO is significantly affected by the values of both $\epsilon$ and $\kappa$.
+It can be seen in Fig. \ref{fig:fig1b} that the performances of BDR and DRO are significantly affected by $\epsilon$ and $\kappa$.
 The test accuracy first increases when $\epsilon$ increases but drops afterwards; the peak occurs in the range of $\epsilon \in [0.005, 0.05]$.
 This phenomenon agrees with our claim that the radii of the ambiguity sets can neither be too large nor too small: If the ambiguity sets are too small, robust methods cannot provide sufficient robustness; however, if the ambiguity sets are too large, robust methods are too conservative.
-Among different values of $\kappa$, we found $\kappa = 0.25$ works best for both BDR and DRO.
-Figure \ref{fig:fig1c} shows an accuracy comparison among BDR (with different values of $\beta$), DRO, and SAA, under $\kappa = 0.25$ and $\epsilon = 0.05$ as explained above.
-As we can observe, different values of $\beta$ provide very similar good performances, with $\beta = 0.3$ having slightly higher accuracy compared to $\beta = 0.5$ and $\beta = 0.7$.
-Figure \ref{fig:fig1c} also supports our claim that BDR is less conservative than DRO (i.e., designing the radius $\epsilon$ of the involved distributional ball is easier in BDR than in DRO).
-In addition, the box plots show that SAA has the worst performance with the lowest mean and the highest variance for all three classification problems, while BDR performs consistently the best.
+Among different $\kappa$, $\kappa = 0.25$ works best for both BDR and DRO.
+Fig. \ref{fig:fig1c} shows an accuracy comparison among BDR (with different $\beta$), DRO, and SAA, under $\kappa = 0.25$ and $\epsilon = 0.05$ as selected above, where BDR with $\beta = 0.3$ has higher accuracy compared to that with $\beta = 0.5$ and $\beta = 0.7$.
+Fig. \ref{fig:fig1b} also supports our claim that BDR is less conservative than DRO---To be specific, DRO is sensitive to the choice of $\epsilon$ because a slight change of $\epsilon$ can lead to a large change in accuracy (especially around $\epsilon = 0.07$); in contrast, BDR is more robust to the choice of $\epsilon$.

+For more experimental results of BDR SVM on MNIST and UCI data sets, as well as running times, see Appendix \ref{append:experiments-svm}.